Licensed Yacht BrokersYachts for SaleRENNEGADE - WESTPORT FOR SALE

 Sound attenuation

-Westport engineering and specialist consultants have executed a comprehensive noise and vibration reduction program.
-Engine room acoustic insulation is integrated with the fire insulation package, combining an aluminum plate reflective barrier with absorptive layers and structural damping materials, while machinery vibration is isolated on resilient mounts.
-Interior spaces are built with sound‑tight construction techniques to prevent transmission between compartments, employing floating joinery connections, acoustic insulation and damping materials to suppress structure‑borne noise and vibration, preserving a serene onboard environment.
+Expertly engineered by Westport and specialist consultants, the yacht employs an integrated approach to noise and vibration reduction.
+The engine room acoustic insulation is fully integrated with the fire insulation package and comprises an aluminum plate reflective barrier, absorptive layers, and structural damping materials, while machinery vibration is isolated through resilient mounts.
+Throughout the interior, sound-tight construction techniques prevent transmission between compartments, complemented by floating joinery connections, acoustic insulation, and damping materials that further suppress structure-borne noise and vibration for a notably quiet onboard experience.

 Anchoring and mooring